-Ireland is full of old, authentic pubs, but we found a list of the official oldest pubs in the Emerald Isle.
+Ireland is full of old, authentic pubs, but we found an offical list of the oldest pubs in the Emerald Isle.

 Here are the oldest public-houses in the land:

 This pub is located just off the Liffey quays in Dublin, outside the city walls and near the original bridge of Dublin.
 It's believed to have been a tavern since 1178.

 The historical and literary figures who have enjoyed a pint at the Brazen Head include James Joyce, Brendan Behan, Jonathan Swift , Robert Emmet, Wolfe Tone, Daniel O'Connell and Michael Collins, to name just a few.